-Figure 3.12 Catch-per-unit-effort summary for gwenis (left) and bull trout (right) comparing nearshore vs. offshore habitats in each longitudinal zone for Seton and Anderson lakes based on Year 4 (2016) sampling.
+Figure 3.10 Catch-per-unit-effort summary for gwenis (left) and bull trout (right) comparing nearshore vs. offshore habitats in each longitudinal zone for Seton and Anderson lakes based on Year 5 (2017) sampling.

 Between the two lakes, bull trout showed the opposite pattern of catch rates to gwenis.
-CPUEs were much lower in Seton Lake than in Anderson Lake.
+CPUEs were generally much lower in Seton Lake than in Anderson Lake.
 Nearly all of the catch for this species was in the nearshore sets in both lakes.
-In Seton lake, equivalent catches occurred in the inflow and mid sections, and lowest catches were in the outflow end.
-In Anderson Lake, catch rates for bull trout were highest at the inflow end of the lake, followed by the mid and outflow sections (Figure 3.12).
+In Seton Lake, highest catches occurred in the mid section, followed by the outflow section.
+Bull trout were not captured at the inflow end of Seton Lake in Year 5 (2017).
+In Anderson Lake, catch rates for bull trout were highest at the inflow end of the lake, followed by the mid and then outflow sections (Figure 3.10).

-As in previous years, catches of rainbow trout were low with no rainbow trout captured in Seton Lake sampling in 2016.
-A total of eight rainbow trout were captured in Anderson Lake (198 to 431 mm).
-The highest CPUE for this species was in the inflow end of Anderson Lake (i.e., 10.3 fish per 10 net-hours), largely driven by catches at the mouth of Gates Creek.
+As in previous years, catches of rainbow trout were low with only 1 of this species (272 mm forklength) captured in Seton Lake sampling in 2017.
+A total of 17 rainbow trout were captured in Anderson Lake (ranging from 117 to 348 mm).
+The highest CPUE for this species was in the outflow end of Anderson Lake (i.e., 6.5 fish per 10 net-hours), which was different than the Year 4 (2016) result when they were most abundant in the catch at the inflow end (10.3 fish per 10 net-hours).
 Due to the consistently low catches, particularly in Seton Lake, this species will likely not be assessed for trends in CPUE by monitoring year, lake section, or diversion inflows as performance metrics for this program.

-A summary of CPUE values by longitudinal section of each lake, for the available monitoring years to-date, is provided in Figure 3.13.
+A summary of CPUE values by longitudinal section of each lake, for the available monitoring years to-date, is provided in Figure 3.11.
 Fish sampling in Years 1 & 2 (2013 & 2014) was conducted by boat electrofishing around the perimeter of Seton Lake only.
 The catch rates for target species in those years were very low and not comparable with the gill netting method initiated in Year 3 (2015) and going forward, so they were not included in the figure.

-Figure 3.13 Catch-per-unit-effort summary for gwenis (left) and bull trout (right) by longitudinal zone in Seton and Anderson lakes for each monitoring year from 2015 (Year 3) to 2022 (Year 10).
+Figure 3.11 Catch-per-unit-effort summary for gwenis (left) and bull trout (right) by longitudinal zone in Seton and Anderson lakes for each monitoring year from 2015 (Year 3) to 2022 (Year 10).
 Values for years 1 and 2 (2013 & 2014) were not applicable to this summary because sampling was done by boat electrofishing in those years.
+Anderson Lake inflow and mid zones were not sampled in 2015.

-Catch rates for gwenis were higher for each longitudinal zone in Year 3 (2015) than in Year 4 (2016).
-However, all net sets were left in overnight in Year 3, which spans the diel period of vertical migration for gwenis, resulting in higher catch rates for this species by the passive gill net method, but coincidentally also much higher mortality rates (i.e., near 100%).
-In Year 4, sampling in nearshore habitats (where highest catch rates tend to occur) was changed to short-duration sets in the interest of reducing the mortality rate, given that this sampling is intended to continue for multiple years.
-This approach was effective for reducing mortality (and expanding the number of sites that could be sampled) in 2016; however, catch rates for gwenis were also lower as a result.
+Overall, total catch rate for gwenis was highest in Seton Lake in 2015 (119.7 fish/10 net-hours).
+However, all net sets were left in overnight that year, which spans the diel period of vertical migration for gwenis, resulting in higher catch rates for this species by the passive gill net method, but coincidentally also much higher mortality rates (i.e., near 100%).
+In Years 4 and 5, sampling in nearshore habitats (where highest catch rates tend to occur) was changed to short-duration sets in the interest of reducing the mortality rate, given that this sampling is intended to continue for multiple years.
+This approach has been effective for reducing mortality (and expanding the number of sites that could be sampled) in 2016 and 2017; however, catch rates for gwenis were also lower as a result (57.7 and 75.3 fish/10 net-hours, respectively).
 For every year going forward, the plan is to maintain the sampling methods and effort employed in Year 4 (2016) to ensure the direct comparability of results across years, within the limits of our control.